Things to Do in Tangier – A Local Guide’s Perspective

 Above the Medina, standing quietly like an old guardian, is the Kasbah of Tangier.
 This is where the city looks out over both the Mediterranean and the Atlantic, and where you really feel why Tangier has always been so important in Morocco’s story.

-When I bring travelers here, I tell them: this is not just a viewpoint this is where power, trade, and cultures met for centuries.
+When I bring travelers here, I tell them this is not just a viewpoint.
+This is where power, trade, and cultures met for centuries.
 Sultans, diplomats, and foreign envoys all passed through these walls.
-Today, it’s calmer, but the weight of history is still in the air.
+Today, it feels calmer, but the weight of history is still in the air.

-Inside the old Sultan’s palace, you’ll find the Kasbah Museum.
-Even if you’re not a big museum person, this one is worth your time.
+Inside the old Sultan’s palace, you’ll find the Kasbah Museum (Dar el Makhzen).
+Even if you are not usually a museum person, this one is worth your time.
 It helps you understand how Tangier fits into Moroccan history from ancient civilizations to the Alaouite dynasty.
 You’ll see mosaics, old maps, weapons, and artifacts that show how strategic this city has always been.

 Local tip: Go in the morning when it’s quiet.
 You’ll enjoy the courtyard and gardens almost to yourself.

-Just outside the Kasbah, there’s a viewpoint where you can see Spain on a clear day.
+Just outside the Kasbah, there are viewpoints where you can see Spain on a clear day.
 Standing here, you really feel that Tangier is a bridge between two worlds.
 Many travelers tell me this is one of their favorite moments in the city simple, silent, and powerful.

-What I always tell my guests: Don’t rush.
+What I always tell my guests is this: do not rush.
 Sit on the wall for a few minutes.
 Let the wind and the view do the work.

 Unlike the busy Medina below, the Kasbah streets are peaceful.
-White houses, blue doors, cats sleeping in the sun it’s perfect for slow wandering and photos.
+White houses, blue doors, and cats sleeping in the sun make it perfect for a slower walk and quiet photos.
+This part of Tangier is best for travelers who want atmosphere without noise.

-When I guide visitors in Tangier, I always like to stop at the American Legation Museum because it tells a story many people don’t expect.
-This building represents the first diplomatic relationship between the United States and any country in the world and that country was Morocco.
+When I guide visitors in Tangier, I always like to stop at the American Legation Museum because it tells a story many people do not expect.
+This building represents the first diplomatic relationship between the United States and any country in the world, and that country was Morocco.

 The American Legation was established in the late 18th century, after Morocco became the first nation to recognize the independence of the United States in 1777.
 Standing inside this building, I often explain to travelers that Tangier was already an international city at that time, welcoming diplomats, traders, and cultures from different parts of the world.

 Today, the Legation is a museum and cultural center.
-Inside, you’ll find exhibitions about Moroccan–American relations, old photographs of Tangier, historical documents, and art that reflects the city’s international past.
-It’s not a big museum, but it’s rich in meaning.
+Inside, you’ll find exhibitions about Moroccan-American relations, old photographs of Tangier, historical documents, and art that reflects the city’s international past.
+It is not a big museum, but it is rich in meaning.

 The Legation is located inside the Medina, but once you step in, everything becomes calm.
 The courtyard is peaceful, and the rooms give you a break from the busy streets outside.

-If you’re interested in history and diplomacy, this is one of the most rewarding short visits in Tangier.
-You don’t need more than 30–45 minutes.
+Local tip: If you’re interested in history and diplomacy, this is one of the most rewarding short visits in Tangier.
+You do not need more than 30 to 45 minutes.

 - Visit during late morning or early afternoon